alessiodesogus/alessiodesogus.github.io/youniverse.md

 We would like to compare the trend of the three types of videos and see if any interesting conclusion may be drawn from the results. -->

-## 1.2 Trend or not?

-Now everything is ready!
-It is time to look at the time trend -- how much videos about mental health are uploaded per month and their growth over the years.

 ![invitation](assets/img/are-you-ready.gif)

+## 1.2 What does data say?

-### 1.2.1 Mental Health Videos
+### 1.2.1 New videos
-Now we focus on the mental health videos uploaded per month from 2006 to 2019.

-We display both video `numbers` and `ratios` throughout the year and applied a `linear regression analysis` to analyze if there is a trend.
+Numbers matter! -- We closely investigate how many videos about mental health are uploaded per month over the years to examine if there is a trend at all.
+In the plot, we display both the `absolute numbers` and `ratios with respect to all videos uploaded that month` throughout the year and applied `linear regression` to fit the data.
+Hmmm, it seems there is a mild growing trend!
+But, wait a second, are you sure? -- To examine the validity, we look at p-value of the LR analysis and it is __0.109__, indicateing that the relation is not statistically significant.
+To this end, **we couldn't conclude any significant increase of the numbers and ratios regarding mental health videos.**

 {% include ratio.html %}

-Althought we do see **a mild upward trend**, the p-value of the LR analysis indicates the relation is not statistically significant.
-To this end, **we couldn't demonstrate any significant increase of the uploaded mental health videos.**

 However, we do not want to immdediately jump to a conclusion that there's no trend for the uploaded videos at all.
 What about other socially important topics?
 What are their performance throughout years?
-So, we make comparison with their trend as well, which is illustrated below:

-### 1.2.2 Compare with Other Topics

-First, let's look at the upload **RATIO**.

-Remember our compared topics are : `gender equality` and `climate change`.
-We only plot their ratio throughout the years and put it into the log scales for a clearer comparison.
+So, we make comparison with their trend as well.
+Specificaly, we choose `gender equality` and `climate change` as our compared topics, two other important social issues receiving growing attention.
+We plot their respective ratio throughout the years and put it into the log scales for a clearer comparison.

- {% include comparison.html %}

 It is rather surprising to see that none of the comparing trends shows a dramatic increase for their ratios.
 Nonetheless, **mental health issues receives more attention than the comparing topics**.

+ {% include comparison.html %}

-Also, We hypothesize that maybe remaining a stable uploading ratio already means a sustained and consistent attention indicating it is one of the social trend.
+Maybe...
+We hypothesize that remaining a stable uploading ratio already means a sustained and consistent attention indicating it is one of the social trend.
 The upward trend doesn't show because the ranges of videos on YouTube are increasingly explored making the total numbers of videos rises comparably faster than videos from the specific topic.

+### 1.2.1 Popular?
-Ratio of the uploaded video number is not everything, what about the **POPULARITY** of the videos?
-Here, we define the popularity score as `popularity_score` = `view_count` + `like_count`, and let's compare the ratio of the popularity score of the videos:
+Numbers is not everything, what about the **POPULARITY** of the videos?
+Here, we define the popularity score as `popularity_score` = `view_count` + `like_count`, and let's compare the ratio of the popularity score with respect to the added popularity_score of the videos: Still no trend, but more: We can see that the ratio of the popularity score of mental health is higher than the other two topics as well.

 {% include popular.html %}

-We can see that the ratio of the popularity score of mental health is higher than the other two topics as well.

-Thus, we can conclude that **there is no significant increase in yearly uploading mental health videos**, but compared to other representative topics, **mental health indeed is a hot topic kept being discussed every year** and draw much attention.
+Thus, we reach a conclusion that **there is no significant increase in yearly uploading mental health videos**, but compared to other representative topics, **mental health indeed is a hot topic kept being discussed every year** and draw much attention.

 &nbsp;